joelhans/netdata/docs/collect/service-metrics.md

     summary and processes health metrics by scraping the status page (`/status?full`).

-Our [supported collectors list](/collectors/COLLECTORS.md#service-and-application-collectors) shows all Netdata's application metrics collectors, including those for containers/k8s clusters.
+Our [supported collectors list](/collectors/COLLECTORS.md#service-and-application-collectors) shows all Netdata's service metrics collectors, including those for containers/k8s clusters.

-## Collect metrics from applications running on Windows
+## Collect metrics from services running on Windows

-Netdata is fully capable of collecting and visualizing metrics from applications running on Windows systems.
+Netdata is fully capable of collecting and visualizing metrics from services running on Windows systems.
 The only caveat is that you must [install the Agent](/docs/get/README.md) on a separate system or a compatible VM because there is no native Windows version of the Netdata Agent.

 Once you have the Agent running on that separate system, you can follow the [enable and configure doc](/docs/collect/enable-configure.md) to tell the collector to look for exposed metrics on the Windows system's IP